 If breast cancer does regrow in the same breast (called local recurrence), it tends to come back in the area it was removed from.
 Women can also grow a new cancer (new 'elsewhere primary') in another part of the same breast.
-We are not sure if the RT given to stop cancer regrowth where the first cancer was does stop the growth of 'elsewhere primaries'.
+We are not sure if the RT given to stop cancer regrowth where the first cancer was, stops the growth of 'elsewhere primaries.'

 Why does it matter?

 We always want to treat the smallest area we can with RT because this means fewer side effects.
 Treating only part of the breast could mean that RT might be able to be used again in another part of the same breast if needed.
 New ways of giving RT mean that treating part of the breast can be done with fewer treatments.
 This is likely to be easier for women and cost less money.

 We asked if giving RT to part of the breast (called partial breast irradiation (PBI)) is as good as giving RT to the whole breast.
 PBI can be given with a shortened treatment duration (called accelerated partial breast irradiation (APBI)).

 For this treatment to be acceptable, it would need to control the cancer as well as giving RT to the whole breast does.
 It would also be important that the PBI gives about the same side effects and breast appearance as treating the whole breast.

 What did we find?